-Despite the increasing advancement of computer vision methods, affective video content analyses still face several challenges.
-First, the visual and audio information need to be fused efficiently since both visual and audio can provoke the viewers’ emotions.
-Existing methods mainly adopt decision-level and feature-level fusion to integrate visual and audio signals.
-The former directly combines the analysis results from visual features and audio features, ignoring the dependencies across modalities.
-The latter usually first captures the temporal features within each modality and then fuses these features into a joint feature.
+While computer vision methods have become more advanced, affective video content analyses still face several challenges.
+First, the visual and audio information need to be fused efficiently, since both provoke the viewer’s emotions.
+Existing methods mainly adopt decision-level or feature-level fusion to integrate visual and audio signals.
+The former directly combines analysis results from visual and audio features, ignoring dependencies across modalities.
+The latter typically captures the temporal features within each modality and fuses them into a joint feature.
 However, since most feature-level fusion methods capture temporal and cross-modal dependencies separately, they don’t fully capture the temporal dependencies between visual and audio signals.
-In this paper, we design a cross-temporal multimodal fusion module to solve this issue.
-The proposed fusion module applies the self-attention operation to different modalities not only within each video segment and but also across different segments.
-Consequently, all temporal dependencies across the visual and audio modalities are exploited for affective video content analyses.
+This paper introduce a cross-temporal multimodal fusion module to solve this issue.
+The proposed fusion module applies the self-attention operation to different modalities within each video segment as well as across segments.
+Consequently, all temporal dependencies across visual and audio modalities are exploited for affective video content analyses.

-Second, current one-label-per-video supervision is insufficient since the affective states in different segments of a video are variable.
-For instance, a surprise video could end up with a happy atmosphere setting.
+Current one-label-per-video supervision is insufficient, since affective states vary within different segments of the same video.
+For instance, a surprise video could end with a happy atmosphere setting.
 This kind of affective transition can be used as a temporal pattern for affective content understanding.
-However, the supervision provided by a single emotional label is too limited to describe the affective states of all video segments, causing difficulty in temporal patterns mining.
-To address this problem, we introduce time-sync comments (TSC) as auxiliary supervision to pre-train the cross-temporal multimodal fusion module.
-TSC is a brief comment with a timestamp sent by the video viewer and contains emotional feelings.
-As shown in Fig. 1, the TSCs in the famous movie clip express multiple emotions aroused by this scene: romance, impressiveness, love, and freedom.
-Therefore, TSC can provide sufficient emotional and temporal cues for affective video content analyses.
-We design two TSC-based self-supervised tasks, emotional word predicting and appearing time predicting.
-The former uses the video representation extracted by the fusion module and TSC contextual semantics to predict the emotional words in TSCs, and the latter predicts which TSC goes with which segments by calculating the similarities between video representation and TSC embedding.
-These two tasks make full use of TSC semantics and temporal cues to enhance the segment-level representation learning.
-Since the popularity of the TSC video websites, videos with intensive TSCs are easily accessible.
-We pre-train the proposed fusion module on a large-scale video-TSC data set, which is collected from the web and requires no manual annotation, and discard the TSCs during inference of affective video analyses.
+However, the supervision provided by a single emotional label is too limited to describe the affective states of all video segments, making it difficult to mine temporal patterns.
+We address this by introducing time-sync comments (TSC) as auxiliary supervision to pre-train the cross-temporal multimodal fusion module.
+Time-sync comments are brief timestamped viewer comments containing emotional feelings.
+As shown in Fig. 1, the TSC in this famous movie clip express multiple emotions aroused by this scene: romance, awe, love, and freedom.
+TSC can provide emotional and temporal cues for affective video content analyses.
+We design two TSC-based self-supervised tasks: emotional word prediction and appearing time prediction.
+The former uses the video representation extracted by the fusion module and TSC contextual semantics to predict the emotional words in TSC, and the latter predicts which TSC goes with which segment by calculating the similarities between video representation and TSC embedding.
+These two tasks make full use of TSC semantics and temporal cues to enhance segment-level representation learning.
+Videos with intensive TSC are easily accessible on the Internet.
+The proposed fusion module is pre-trained on a large-scale video data set collected from the web, requiring no manual annotation.
+The TSC are discarded during affective video analysis inference.

-We evaluate the Temporal-Aware Multimodal method on three popular benchmark data sets of VE-8 , YF-E6 , and LIRIS-ACCEDE .
-The experimental results demonstrate that the fusion module achieves state-of-the-art results, and it can extract more discriminative representation after TSC-based pre-training.
+The temporal-aware multimodal method is evaluated on three popular benchmark data sets: VE-8 , YF-E6 , and LIRIS-ACCEDE .
+Experimental results demonstrate that the fusion module achieves state-of-the-art results, extracting more discriminative representation after TSC-based pre-training.

-In summary, the contributions of the proposed Temporal-Aware Multimodal method are as follows:
+The contributions of the proposed temporal-aware multimodal (TAM) method are as follows:

 We design a cross-temporal multimodal fusion module to learn the temporal dependencies between visual and audio signals for affective video content analyses.

-We propose two TSC-based self-supervised pre-training tasks to enhance the segment-level representation learning.
+We propose two TSC-based self-supervised pre-training tasks to enhance segment-level representation learning.

-We conduct extensive experiments on three affective video content analyses data sets to demonstrate the effectiveness of the proposed method.
+We conduct extensive experiments on three affective video content data sets to demonstrate the effectiveness of the proposed method.

 Related Work